 One of the most important pieces of advice bereavement specialists offer is to "slow down."
 In decades past, it was common practice for hospitals to whisk the baby away quickly to "protect" the parents from bonding.
 We now know this was a mistake.
 Modern psychology emphasizes that seeing, holding, and spending time with your baby is a crucial step in healthy grieving.

-Most hospitals in 2025 are equipped with "CuddleCots"—cooling units that allow the baby to stay in the room with the parents for several days.
-This gives you time to say hello before you have to say goodbye.
+Many hospitals now have cooling units (often called CuddleCots) that allow the baby to stay in the room with parents for a longer time.
+This gives families time to say hello before they have to say goodbye.
 You do not need to call a funeral home within the first hour.
-You have time to breathe, consult with family, and decide how you want to proceed.
+You have time to breathe, talk with family, and decide how you want to proceed.

 Legal Requirements and Documentation

-The legalities of infant loss vary depending on the gestation period and the state in which the loss occurs.
-Navigating these requirements is a necessary part of the process, though it can feel cold and clinical.
+The legal requirements after an infant loss vary depending on the gestation period and the state in which the loss occurs.
+Working through this paperwork is a necessary part of the process, even though it can feel cold and clinical at such a tender time.

 Gestation Thresholds and Final Disposition